The Challenge to Change Our Image of God

 Sunday’s first reading makes the judgment all the earth and all her people are evil.
 One man alone is just, Noah.
 The Lord God of the Old Testament was thus believed to have saved only that one man and killed everything else.
 When everything living is dead, that Lord God promises not to do that again.
 Don’t you believe him.
 Such Lord Gods will keep on killing.
 They will kill because they are conjured up by killers to make them and their killing holy.
 On pain of that killing they demand all people bow down and worship them.
 What becomes of we who will not worship such evil?
 And it is evil.
 Isn’t it?
 Not according to Bible believers.
-The Flood killing story is part of God’s saving action in the world.
-Killing is thus godly.
+They believe the flood killing story is part of God’s saving action in the world.
+They believe killing is thus godly.

 Prayer: Spirit of Peace, energize us for life ahead